Force over Distance: Chapter 21

 “You two drag him to the shuttle.
 I’ll cover you.
 Once you get there, run the startup sequence.”

 As the spreading numbness turned complete, Young understood what Chloe saw in Rush.
 Why she’d backed him in the civilian mutiny.
 Why her eyes snapped to him on the bridge, in the lab, on this godforsaken ship.
-Because, as Rush reached for the assault rifle, Young knew, he knew that there was no one else in the world he’d trust more to pull this off.
+Because, as Rush reached for the assault rifle, Young knew there was no one else in the world he’d trust more to pull this off.

 //Stay with me as long as you can,// Rush projected.